 If you don’t meet any of the above criteria, refinancing might not be right for you.
 However, if you meet all the above criteria, refinancing could be a great move for you and could save you a ton of money over time.

-Think Student Loan Refinancing is Right for You?
-Credible Can Help You Find the Best Rates
+Credible Can Help You Find the Best Student Loan Refinancing Rates

 If you decide to refinance your student loans, you’ll want to make sure to shop around with multiple lenders.
 However, filling out separate applications with each lender can be time-consuming.
 Credible can simplify the process for you.

 Credible is a comparison shopping site for student loans.
-As I often say, they're like the Kayak of student loans.
-What's so great about Credible is that you fill out one application and Credible sends it to all of their lending partners on your behalf.
+They’re kind of like the Kayak of student loans.
+What’s so great about Credible is that you fill out one application and Credible sends it to all of their lending partners on your behalf.
 And there is no fee to use their comparison shopping tool.

-You can also use Credible to compare private student loan options, as well as mortgages, credit cards, and personal loans.
-But here's how the process works for student loan refinancing.
+*You can also use Credible to compare private student loan options, as well as mortgages, and personal loans.
+But here’s how the process works for student loan refinancing.

 Credible’s Simple Application Process